 3-5 years Complex sentences and beyond Longer sentences, increasing grammatical accuracy; questions and negatives; storytelling begins "I didn't want to go because I was scared", "Can I have a biscuit please?"

-Now we bridge the gap between theory and practice.
+Now we bridge the gap between theory and practise.
 Here's how each theory informs what we actually do with children:

 Chomsky's LAD tells us: Children are linguistically hungry.
 They want to talk, to experiment with language, to create new sentences.
 Our job is to provide rich input and rich opportunities to use language.
 A classroom that's quiet is a classroom where language development is being constrained.
 Talk matters.